El Cartel: The Big Boss: Commercial reception

-In the United States, the first week prediction were between 110k-115k.
-However, The album debuted at number seven on the U.S. Billboard 200 and at number one on the Billboard Top Latin Albums chart, selling 82,000 copies in its first week, making it the highest reggaeton album to sell in its first week.
-By the end of 2007, the album became the top selling Latin album in the United States with 248,000 copies sold.
+In the United States, the first-week prediction were between 110k-115k.
+However, The album debuted at number nine on the U.S. Billboard 200 and at number one on the Billboard Top Latin Albums chart, selling 82,000 copies in its first week, making it the highest reggaeton album to sell in its first week.
+By the end of 2007, the album became the top-selling Latin album in the United States with 248,000 copies sold.
 On March 26, 2009, the album received a Latin album triple platinum certification by the Recording Industry Association of America (RIAA) for shipping 300,000 copies.

 In Mexico, the album debut at number five and later received platinum certification for moving 50,000 copies.
 Also, the album was certified Gold.
 In Venezuela, the album debut at number 4 on the charts.
-In Dominican Republic, El Cartel: The Big Boss was named best reggaeton album that year.
+In Dominican Republic, El Cartel: The Big Boss was named best selling reggaeton album of 2007.
 In Argentina and Ecuador, the album debut at number 4. n Venezuela, it debut and peaked at number 5 at the retail album charts according to Recordland.
 In Peru, it peaked at number 10 at the retail best selling albums charts.
 The album also charted in Swerzerland and Spain.
 In Japan, it debut at number 41 with 4,184 copies sold.
 As of November 2007, The album sold 800,000 copies worldwide.
-It hit 900,000 copies in it first 12 months of been released.
+It hit 900,000 copies in it first 12 months of being released.
+According to Yankees own label, El Cartel: The Big Boss sold nearly 2 million of copies worldwide.